-Space: Make sure there is sufficient space under the counter for installation (an area of about 17"L x 6"W x 18"H for the system, 11"D x 18"H for tank).
+Space: Make sure there is sufficient space under the counter for installation (an area of about 17"L x 6"W x 18"H for the system, 11"D x 18"H or L for tank).
+The pressurized tank can be installed on its side to save space.